iamgouravjha/iamgouravjha/README.md

 ### Hi, I'm Gourav jha! 👋

 - 🔭 I’m currently working as a Data Analyst at Bristlecone.
-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m currently learning Data Engineering.
 - 🤔 I’m looking for help with machine learning.
 - 💬 Ask me about any tech-related stuff.
 - 📫 How to reach me: [Linkdin- gourav](https://www.linkedin.com/in/gouravjha/)